PrinOrange/markdown-graphviz-preview/README.md

 # Markdown Graphviz Preview

-This is the Visual Studio Code Extension that allows you preview graphviz diagrams in your markdown file.

-This extension take the [Viz.js](https://github.com/mdaines/viz-js) for inner Graphviz support.
+A Visual Studio Code extension that allows you to preview Graphviz diagrams directly in your markdown files.
+This extension uses [Viz.js](https://github.com/mdaines/viz-js) for Graphviz rendering.

+## Features

+- Preview Graphviz diagrams in Markdown files with support for multiple layout engines.
+- Uses Viz.js for rendering Graphviz graphs.

+## Installation

+1. Install the **Markdown Graphviz Preview** extension in Visual Studio Code.
+2. Open a markdown file and start writing Graphviz code blocks.

 ## Usage

-Firstly, install this extension in Visual Studio Code.

-Let's start with a binary tree, draw it with graphviz dot engine.
-Then open a markdown and write such code block.
+### Basic Example

+To render a simple binary tree, use the `graphviz-dot` language block.
+Here's an example using the `dot` layout engine:

 ````markdown
 ```graphviz-dot